 We know that stopping can be difficult because of:

-Our clinic can reduce the chance of these effects by overseeing gradual reductions of the medication done at your pace (using different options to allow for very small reductions), with support from our specialised staff and a peer support group.
+Our clinic can reduce the chance of these effects by overseeing gradual reductions of the medication done at your pace (using different options to allow for very small reductions), with support from our specialised staff, who are skilled in careful deprescribing.
 The staff at the clinic include people who have themselves stopped these psychiatric medications.

 Clinicians in the service are:

-If you are interested in stopping one of your medications or simply want to find out more about the possibility, ask your GP to make a referral to our service (National Psychiatric Drug Deprescribing Service).
+If you are interested in stopping one of your medications or simply want to find out more about the possibility, ask your GP to make a referral to our service (National Psychiatric Drug Deprescribing Service), with the link in the sidebar.